Mountchicken/Efficient-Deep-Learning/Efficient_GPUtilization.md

     | BERT          | V100 | 9.62 GB     | **8.76 G**  |
     |               | T4   | 9.35 GB     | **8.49 GB** |

-- In conclusion, when your have a huge model, use AMP can save you a lot of time and some GPU memory.
+- In conclusion, when you have a huge model, using AMP can save you a lot of time and some GPU memory.

 ### 2.2.
 Gradient Accumulation